 Perhaps the most quintessential dish in Boston is New England clam chowder.
 This creamy seafood soup has been a staple of the Boston diet since the time of the Pilgrims.
 Great places for some chowdah include Legal Sea Foods and B&G Oysters.

 Another must-eat in Boston is a lobster roll.
 This delectable concoction is made by adding lobster meat to a hot dog-style bun.

 The lobster is usually soaked in either butter or mayo along with some salt and pepper.
 If that sounds amazing, that’s because it is!

-Some of the best places to get this Boston classic are Island Creek Oyster Bar (update: sadly, this restaurant has permanently closed) and the aptly named Lobstah on a Roll — one of the best things to do on Newbury Street is eat one of these lobster rolls!
+Some of the best places to get this Boston classic is Island Creek Oyster Bar (update: sadly, this restaurant has permanently closed) and the aptly named Lobstah on a Roll — one of the best things to do on Newbury Street is to eat one of these lobster rolls!